bhakra nangal dam

 5. Hydroelectric Power Generation

-• The Bhakra Power Station, located at the dam’s foot, consists of five power units, contributing to the region’s electricity needs.
+• The Bhakra Power Station, located at the dam’s foot, comprises five power units contributing to the region’s electricity needs.

-• It was one of India’s first large-scale hydroelectric projects, playing a key role in meeting growing power demands.
+• It was one of India’s first large-scale hydroelectric projects and was key in meeting growing power demands.

 6. Irrigation Benefits